 Dr. Gabriele Jones is a Clinical Psychologist, licensed in the State of North Carolina.
-She has been practicing in the Pinehurst area since 2001.
+She has been practicing in North Carolina since 2001, and in Wilmington since 2019.
 Dr. Jones earned her Master's Degree in Psychology from James Madison University and earned her Doctoral Degree in Clinical Psychology from The University of Southern Mississippi.
-She trained in child, adolescent, and adult areas of Clinical Psychology in her pre-doctoral internship at Tulane University Medical School.
-She furthered her training in a Post-Doctoral Fellowship in Pediatric Psychology at UNC School of Medicine.
-Since becoming a Licensed Psychologist in North Carolina, Dr. Jones has also undergone training in EMDR therapy, which is used to help treat individuals dealing with various forms of trauma.
-Dr. Jones is also certified as a NeurOptimal Neurofeedback trainer.
-Dr. Jones is a member of the American Psychological Association, the North Carolina Psychological Association, and the EMDR International Association.
+She trained in child, adolescent, and adult areas of Clinical Psychology in her pre-doctoral internship at Tulane University Medical School, and furthered her training in a Post-Doctoral Fellowship in Pediatric Psychology at UNC School of Medicine.
+In 2007, Dr. Jones also underwent training in EMDR therapy, which is used to help treat individuals dealing with various forms of trauma.
+Dr. Jones is a member of the American Psychological Association, the North Carolina Psychological Association, Cape Fear Psychological Association, and the EMDR International Association.

 Areas of Clinical Interest

 Dr. Jones's practice focuses on the evaluation, assessment, and treatment of children, adolescents, and adults.
 Dr. Jones provides behavioral assessments and therapy, interpersonal psychotherapy, psychological and psychoeducational assessments, and EMDR therapy.
 Dr. Jones performs assessments for ADHD, Autism Spectrum Disorder, Learning Disorders, Giftedness, and Early Kindergarten Admission.
 She also conducts personality and diagnostic testing as part of consultative work with pediatricians, therapists, and psychiatrists.
 Having accurate diagnoses can significantly help guide treatment planning and medication decisions.